 What are the most common questions that clients have when speaking with you about our program?

 “How much do you charge?”
-That’s one of the best things about our program: we don’t earn a dime in fees until we get you a settlement, you accept it and start paying toward that settlement.
-We don’t enroll accounts unless we have had success with similar ones in the past or are confident that we can reach a settlement agreement.
+That’s one of the best things about our program: we don’t earn a dime in fees until we get you a resolution, you accept it and start paying toward that resolution.
+We don’t enroll accounts unless we have had success with similar ones in the past or are confident that we can reach a resolution agreement.
 Clients will get a couple of different payment options where our fee is factored into their program’s monthly deposits.

 Another common question is, “Is my credit going to be impacted?”
 Everybody’s situation is different, and there are a lot of variables that come into play when determining someone’s credit.
 One of the biggest factors is your credit utilization ratio – if you’re starting to reach your credit limits or are maxed out on some of your accounts, even if you’re current on other accounts, your credit score may start to drop.
 For a lot of the people we speak with, that’s already happening; they may be current, but they’re just overextended.
 At this point, it’s not a credit problem – it’s a debt problem.
 To improve your credit in the long run, we need to get the debt off your books.
 As long as our clients focus on the program, and they stay current on their mortgage, auto and student loans, that will put them in a better position to help improve their credit-worthiness.